FreedomWriter/node-db3-guided/notes.md

 FULL JOIN

 - Select all records from Left Table and Right Table, regardless of whether the join condition is met or not.

+Left joins and right joins are inner joins

 So if Ann gets fired we would use a LEFT JOIN so that our query will return the data that is available